 A Great Study Environment

-A number of the leading nature reserves in the country are in close proximity.
+A number of the best nature reserves in the country are in close proximity to the campus.
 You will be taught within a short travelling distance of impressive field sites such as one of the finest saltmarsh and dune systems in Europe, restored mires of international importance, hay meadows and limestone woodlands.
-Almost adjacent to the University is a farm sympathetically managed for biodiversity and a mixed woodland.
+The University also has extensive grounds including meadows which serve as a useful area for demonstrating sampling techniques.

-The Department of Biology also has specialist information technology facilities and is home to an active research culture.
+The Department of Biology is home to an active research culture.
 An extensive network of relationships has been established with relevant environmental organisations and other universities in the UK and overseas, ensuring a rich, diverse and rewarding student experience.

 MCM4001Research Project (60 credits)

 MCM4002Ecology and Biogeography in Conservation (10 credits)

 Ecology and Biogeography in Conservation provides an introduction to the key areas of ecology that underpin conservation practice such as succession, disturbance, fragmentation and connectivity.
 It also introduces the natural habitats in northern Europe, developing an understanding of their distribution, vegetation, relationship to soils and climate and historical development.
 You will carry out an experiment and write it up as a scientific report.

 MCM4003Biodiversity Planning and Legislation (10 credits)

 Biodiversity Planning and Legislation addresses the non-biological contexts that shape conservation in the UK.
 The module provides an overview of the statutory agencies and non-statutory organisations for conservation and habitat management in Britain.
 Current environmental legislation (national and European) and countryside planning policy relating to conservation and public access is considered along with its historical context.
 Potential employers have regularly reported that most applicants lack this important background to conservation.

 MCM4006Conservation Placement (10 credits)

 MCM4008Vertebrate Monitoring and Management (10 credits)

 MCM4011Management in Practice (10 credits)

 MCM4014Field Botany (20 credits)

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.